Eligibility Requirements for S.19 Royalties

 Artists and Record Labels are eligible to receive royalties for the broadcast or public performance of their published sound recordings only if the following conditions are met:

-The sound recording was first recorded less than 70 years ago or was first recorded less than 100 years ago, whichever period is shorter; and
+The sound recording was first published less than 75 years ago or was first recorded less than 100 years ago, whichever period is shorter; and

 (a) the maker of the sound recording (i.e. the record label) was, at the date of recording, a citizen, permanent resident of, or headquartered in: